 Those are five of the best vertical monitors that boast some impressive specs and features.
 Their great ergonomic designs make them ideal monitors for programmers, traders, photographers, and designers who need portrait orientations.

-Software programmers can view more lines of code without scrolling with the portrait orientation of vertical monitors.
+Software programmers can view more lines of code with the portrait orientation of vertical monitors.

 Yes, a bigger monitor can display more lines of code and stocks for programmers and traders.